Electronic Rituals, Oracles and Fortune Telling / Spring 2018 Schedule

 - Tea-cup reading, and the Art of Fortune-Telling by Tea Leaves (includes helpful lists of tasseography interpretations)

-- Gustav Hindman Miller’s Ten Thousand Dreams Interpreted in handy HTML format (perfect for scraping)
+- Gustav Hindman Miller’s Ten Thousand Dreams Interpreted in handy HTML format (perfect for scraping); or Tony Veale’s Dream Symbols

-- A list of personality traits from Corpora Project
+- A list of personality traits and Zodiac signs with associated keywords from Corpora Project

 - For inspiration: Wikipedia’s list of divination techniques